deepestbluee/xpln/Readme.md

-I only finished assignment,add,multiply,subtract,divide and input&output operations.
+Add,multiply,subtract,divide and input&output operations are handled in this project.

-In order to test my code do the followings.
+In order to test the code do the followings:

 $ yalalr